 In recent years small unmanned aerial vehicles, more colloquially referred to as drones, have been getting less and less expensive.
 This has made them economical enough for some commercial applications and has even allowed the technology to be leveraged to do some real good in the world.
 This has also made camera angles and perspectives available to the amateur videographer that were once the sole domain of big-name directors working on grandiose, huge budget blockbusters.
 As a result, there is a whole new community of people producing footage that uses unique angles to highlight the innate beauty of the things us crazy humans do every day.
 Whether you're already engaged in this community or are excited to become a part of such a creative enterprise, our testing results and scores can guide you to the model that is going to give you the best possible experience.

-The above chart compares each model's price and their performance in our testing (you can see names by hovering your cursor over each dot), so that you can easily find the best model in your price range.
-As you can see, not only is the Editors' Choice winning Mavic Air a top performer, it is also a realtively good value as its price is comparatively middle of the road.
-In comparison, the Phantom 4 Pro+ asks that you pay a very high premium for its field leading, but only slightly better camera.
-The Best Buy Award winning Spark falls a bit behind the top scorers, but also sells for significantly less, providing a good choice for fimlakers on a budget.
-Finally, the Ryze Tello is clearly inferior to the top models, but its incredibly low price still makes it a worthwhile purchase for kids and begginer pilots.
+The above chart compares each model's price and their performance in our testing (you can see names by hovering your cursor over each dot) so that you can easily find the best model in your price range.
+This chart shows why we love the Mavic Air so much, as it's near the top in terms of performance, but at a relatively middle-of-the-road price. you can get better video and performance out of the Mavic 2 Pro but at nearly double the cost.
+The Best Buy Award winning Spark falls behind the top scorers, but also sells for significantly less, providing a good choice for those on a budget.
+Finally, the Ryze Tello is clearly inferior to the top models, but its incredibly low price still makes it a worthwhile purchase for kids and beginner pilots.